Creamy vegan dragon fruit popsicles lined up side by side, dusted with pink dragon fruit powder

 • Fill the mixture into ice cream moulds and insert the sticks.
 Let it freeze in the freezer for at least 1.5 hours.

 • Now, pour it into a glass and dip the frozen popsicles into it.
-Let it drain briefly and place them side by side on parchment paper.
+Drain briefly and place them side by side on parchment paper.
 Finally, use the remaining chocolate to create a pattern over the popsicles using a spoon.

 • Then, sprinkle some Pink Pitaya powder over it using a tea strainer.